-The municipality should adopt a policy ensuring roundabouts are considered and evaluated as standard practice in the event of the following:
+Adopt a policy ensuring roundabouts are considered and evaluated as standard practice in the event of the following:

 - Existing intersections where a traffic control upgrade is warranted or being considered. - New intersections along arterial or collector roads that warrant or may warrant traffic control signals or all-way stop control. - New intersections along local roads where traffic calming is required.